 This mineral based type of plant food represents the many advancements in science and technology, and is the primary type of plant food used in many hydroponic systems trying to grow organically.
 Organic vs Mineral.
 Drone Captures Breathtaking Footage Inside The Worlds Largest Cave.
 Earth - Peacocks' tails make noises too low for humans to hear.
 Peacock tails are one of the most beautiful sights in the animal kingdom.
 But they're not just pretty to look at.
 The birds also use their huge tails to make a loud noise – which humans are utterly incapable of hearing.
 When a peacock shakes his tail, it produces a sound that is so low-pitched, humans can't hear it.
 That's despite the noise being about as loud as a car going past a few metres away.
 Angela Freeman and James Hare of the University of Manitoba in Winnipeg, Canada have shown that peacocks can make these "infrasound" noises with their tails.

+The birds can also sense and respond to the noise.
 "Humans don't often think about infrasound as a potential signal, because we don't perceive it," says Freeman.
 The pair's results are published in the journal Animal Behaviour.
 Hare got the idea when he visited a local zoo and saw a peacock shaking its tail at a concrete wall.
 Freeman and Hare recorded the sounds made by 46 displaying peacocks.
-To human ears, it sounds like "rustling grass in the wind".

 Effects of Man.
 Evolution: environment.
 Biology.
 Geology.
 Ecosystems.
 Archaeology.